Jtrom314/CS260Notes/MORENOTES.md

 ## Your ports

 As an example of how ports are used we can look at your web server.
-When you built your web server you externally exposed port 22 so that you could use SSH to open a remote console on the server, port 443 for secure HTTP communication, and port 80 for unsecure HTTP communication.
+When you built your web server you externally exposed port 22 so that you could use SSH to open a remote console on the server, port 443 for secure HTTP communication, and 0 for unsecure HTTP communication.

 ![Ports](photos/webServicesPorts.jpg)